Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 ## <a id="FileReader"></a>FileReader is present

 The `FileReader` allows PDF.js read the file data provided in the input[type=file] HTML element.
-The live PDF.js demo will not be able to read local file, if the `FileReader` object is not supported.
+The live PDF.js demo will not be able to read a local file, if the `FileReader` object is not supported.

 <table>
   <thead>